 1. Halve the red and yellow peppers and scoop out the seeds.
 Slice the peppers into thick strips.
-Trim the top off the aubergine and cut it into 1cm-thick slices.
+Trim the green top off the aubergine then cut the aubergine into 1cm-thick slices.
 Peel the sweet potato and cut it lengthways into 1cm-thick slices.
-Peel the red onions and cut them into thin wedges.
-Slide the veg into a large dish or roasting tin, keeping the veg grouped by type.
-Season with salt and pepper, drizzle with 2 tbsp olive oil and toss till coated.
+Peel the red onions and slice into thin wedges.
+Slide the veg onto a large plate, keeping the veg grouped by type.
+Season with salt and pepper, drizzle with olive oil and toss till coated.

-4. Sit the sourdough loaf flat on a board and slice off the top quarter – this will be the lid.
+5. Sit the sourdough loaf flat on a board and slice off the top quarter – this will be the lid.
 Carefully scoop out the middle of the loaf, leaving the outside crust intact (see our tip for what to do with the scooped-out bread).
 To fill the loaf with a rainbow of veg, start by adding the roast red pepper in an even layer.
 Drizzle over a little dressing and crumble over a little feta (you’ll be doing this between each layer of veg, so drizzle and crumble sparingly).
-Next add the sweet potato and top with a little dressing and feta.
+Next, add the sweet potato and top with a little dressing and feta.
 Repeat with the yellow pepper, avocado, aubergine, beetroot and red onions.

-5. When the loaf is filled, put the top quarter back on and press down firmly.
+6. When the loaf is filled, put the top quarter back on and press down firmly.
 Wrap the loaf snugly in food wrap and pop it into the fridge to chill overnight.
 If you’ve got something to weigh it down, like a couple of heavy jars or tins, sit those on top of the loaf – this isn’t essential but it’ll help compress the veg for easy cutting.

-6. To serve, unwrap the loaf and slice into thick wedges.
+7. To serve, unwrap the loaf and slice into thick wedges.

 You can use the bread from the middle of your sourdough loaf to make crispy croutons.
 Tear it into smaller chunks, toss in a bowl with some olive oil, salt and pepper, then spread out on a baking tray and bake till golden.